tdhopper/pythonplot.com/INTRO.md

 "[Seaborn](https://seaborn.pydata.org/ "Seaborn: statistical data visualization") is a Python visualization library based on matplotlib.
 It provides a high-level interface for drawing attractive statistical graphics."
 Seaborn makes beautiful plots but is geared toward specific statistical plots, not general purpose plotting.
 It does have a powerful [faceting utility function](http://seaborn.pydata.org/tutorial/axis_grids.html) that I use regularly.

+Seaborn 0.12 added [seaborn.objects](https://seaborn.pydata.org/tutorial/objects_interface.html), a second interface built on the grammar of graphics.
+It composes a plot from marks and statistical transforms instead of dispatching to a named plotting function, so it covers far more of the examples below than the classic interface does.
+It has no loess smoother and no regression confidence band, so those two examples are missing.

 #### Interactive Plotting Libraries

 There are several tools that can make the kinds of plots described here.
 At present, I have little experience with them.
 If anyone would like to help add examples, please [get in touch](https://github.com/tdhopper/pythonplot.com).